-The 2017 Pokémon Video Game World Championships will begin on Friday, August 18, for all age divisions.
+The 2018 Pokémon Video Game World Championships will begin on Friday, August 24, for all age divisions.
 Players must in good standing with the Play!
 Pokémon program to participate, and they must have an active Play!
 Pokémon account with current and accurate information.
-If there's an issue with your account, it must be reported to customer service before Friday, August 4, 2017.

 Top video game players from different rating zones will receive invitations based on their Championship Points standing at the end of the season.
 Players who reach a certain Championship Points (CP) standing receive an invitation to play in Day One on Friday.
 Invitations will be distributed based on the number of CP, as follows: